 - discussing or inquiring about personal matters of a sexual nature with a child;

-- forcing a child to perform oral sex;
+- to perform oral sex;

 Sexual abuse of a child does not include:

-- sex education with the prior consent of a parent or guardian;
+- sex education with the prior consent of a parent or guardian; or

 sexual assault means any intentional or reckless act, use of force or threat to use force involving some form of sexual activity against an adult without their consent.
 It includes:

 - having vaginal or anal intercourse with a person without their consent;

 - penetrating another person’s vagina or anus with an object or any bodily part without that person’s consent;

 - sexually touching and fondling a person without their consent;

 - holding another person in a sexual manner without their consent;

 - forcing a person to sexually touch or fondle another person; and